Diem Brown: Final years and death

 In June 2012, after six years of remission, Brown's ovarian cancer returned.
 She delayed treatment to harvest eggs before undergoing surgery to remove her ovary and receiving chemotherapy treatments.
 In an on-air interview with Brown, Dr. Drew Pinsky characterized the choice to delay treatment as "risky."
 In 2013, Brown's cancer once again went into remission.
 Brown ended chemotherapy in February 2013, and later competed in her seventh Challenge season, Rivals II, because she was told by doctors during her second bout with cancer that "seeing 2013 was not that likely."
 Brown and her rival partner Aneesa Ferreira finished in fourth place.

 Brown was diagnosed with cancer for a third time in June 2014, but initially shared this information with only close friends.
 Two months later (August 2014), while filming her eighth and final Challenge competition, Battle of the Exes II in Panama, Brown collapsed on set, and was immediately airlifted to a New York hospital, where doctors performed emergency surgery.
 Though it was widely reported that she was diagnosed with colon cancer, Brown stated that her ovarian cancer had metastasized to her colon and stomach.
 Brown died on November 14, 2014.
 She spent her final hours in the company of friends and family.

 Shortly after her death, it was revealed that Brown's age had been misrepresented to the public.
 Her family supported the false information by including an incorrect age on programs distributed at her funeral, but later her sister was quoted in a People magazine article about the true facts as saying that Brown had felt that many years of her life were taken from her due to cancer and treatments, and that deducting two years was a response to those circumstances.
 Some media headlines and reports corrected her reported age at the time of her death in response to the later information.

 Legacy

-In 2015 former The Challenge contestant and United States Representative Sean Duffy of Wisconsin, started the Ovarian Cancer Caucus alongside Representative Rosa DeLauro of Connecticut, an ovarian cancer survivor.
-In attendance were several other Challenge contestants, who came to honor Brown, whose death Duffy said “touched our MTV reality-TV family.”
-In attendance were Duffy along with his wife Rachel Campos-Duffy and The Real World: San Francisco castmate David “Puck” Rainey as well as Norman Korpi (The Real World: New York), Derrick Kosinski (Road Rules: X-Treme and Brown's Fresh Meat partner), and Laurel Stucky (Fresh Meat II).
+In 2015, former The Challenge contestant and United States Representative Sean Duffy of Wisconsin, started the Ovarian Cancer Caucus alongside Representative Rosa DeLauro of Connecticut, an ovarian cancer survivor.
+In attendance were several other contestants from the series, who came to honor Brown, whose death Duffy said "touched our MTV reality-TV family."
+In attendance were Duffy along with his wife Rachel Campos-Duffy and The Real World: San Francisco castmate David Rainey, Norman Korpi (The Real World: New York), Derrick Kosinski (Road Rules: X-Treme and Brown's Fresh Meat partner), and Laurel Stucky (The Challenge: Fresh Meat II).